Clear House Accountants Clear House Accountants

 Due to misuse or corruption, the government has introduced notable changes to the existing procedure over time.
 According to the latest update, the landlords are now required to present evidence of any violation of the lease terms by the leaseholder before they can issue a legal ‘section 146 notice’.

 If there is an issue regarding the payment of the charges that are due, the landlord also has to apply to the tribunal to confirm that the leaseholder owes the amount while making sure the amount is reasonable.
-Here are two considerations to keep in mind before your landlord serves a section 146 notice:
+Here are two considerations to keep in mind before your landlord serves a Section 146 notice:

 • The leaseholder has admitted violation of the terms of the lease and also agrees with the amount that is due